Aurore8/Entropy-RPT/README.md

 # Entropy-RPT
-Code for entropy profiling, before using the code, please read the guide book
+Code for entropy profiling and RPT, before using the code, please read the guide book